mijp1/TORs/steering_group.md

 The membership and the Terms of Reference of the Steering Group will be reviewed annually.
 Members of the community may put themselves forward as the Steering Group member for their institution (if it is a partner) through a link on the N8 CIR Governance website page but only their institution may appoint.

+## Responsibilities
+Each Steering Group member should:
+- engage with their local community ahead of each meeting to gain feedback and/or raise topics to N8 CIR,
+- prepare for each meeting beforehand, and nominate a deputy if they cannot attend themselves,
+- have and maintain a good liaison with their PVC-R or equivalent and other university stakeholders.

 ## Frequency of Meetings
 The Steering Group meetings should be held quarterly with interim meetings if required.
 The meeting will be